Define Paths

 */

-const uid = params.uid[params.uid.length - 1]
+const uid = params.pagePath[params.pagePath.length - 1];

-const page = await client.getByUID('page', uid)
+const page = await client

 }

-const client = createClient()
+const client = createClient();

-const pages = await client.getAllByType('page')
+const pages = await client.getAllByType("page");

 return {